quacksouls/bitburner/doc/guide/intro.md

 The above captures the essence of the gameplay loop.

-Bitburner is also a sandbox game.
+Finally, Bitburner is a sandbox game.
 While the game presents you with some basic objectives to fulfil, you are free to make up your own goals.
 Play the game in any way you want.

 ## Tips